materiaraiding/materiaraiding-old/dsr.md

 ![](https://github.com/RancidDax/materiaraiding/assets/104756079/aa1aada6-327a-4696-b2f2-ab63b6794411)

+{: .warning}
+> The relative West and East Skyward Leap players should stand on the **edge of the waymark** as seen in the image.
+If you stand in the middle of your waymark you are likely to kill one of the Tanks next to Thordan.

 The 3 non Skyward Leap players should line up against the wall below Thordan to indicate which tower they are taking before standing together for a stack that will be shared with both tanks.

 {: .tanks}